ufs-community/uwtools/docs/sections/user_guide/uw_yaml/forecast_yaml.rst

 ``model_configure:``
 """"""""""""""""""""

-The section requires a ``base_file:`` entry that contains the path to the YAML file.
-An optional ``update_values:`` section may be provided to update any values contained in the base file.
+The block requires a ``base_file:`` entry that contains the path to the YAML file.
+An optional ``update_values:`` block may be provided to update any values contained in the base file.
 Please see the :ref:`updating_values` section for providing information in these entries.

 The documentation for the ``model_configure`` file is :weather-model-io:`here<model-configure-file>`.

 ``namelist:``
 """""""""""""

-The section requires a ``base_file:`` entry that contains the path to the YAML file.
-An optional ``update_values:`` section may be provided to update any values contained in the base file.
+The block requires a ``base_file:`` entry that contains the path to the namelist file.
+An optional ``update_values:`` block may be provided to update any values contained in the base file.
 Please see the :ref:`updating_values` section for providing information in these entries.

 The documentation for the FV3 namelist, ``input.nml`` is :weather-model-io:`here<namelist-file-input-nml>`.